textiles-lab/smobj/README.md

-# smobj: a format for augmented-stitch-mesh-like things
+# `.smobj`: a format for augmented-stitch-mesh-like things

 Augmented Stitch Meshes represent knit structures and their dependencies by embedding yarns in the faces of a (tri/quad/pentagon/etc) mesh, and associating types and directions with each edge.